“All musicians should be able to address audiences confidently.”

 Speaking from the stage can work wonders to enhance audience-performer rapport.

-Here are six speaking tips for musicians, from Chapter 9 of The Musician’s Way.
+Here are six speaking tips for musicians, adapted from Chapter 9 of The Musician’s Way.

 1. Speak First

-If you plan to greet listeners at the start of a concert, speak immediately following applause rather than deferring until you finish setting up and tuning.
+If you plan to greet listeners at the start of a concert, speak immediately following your entrance, as applause ends, rather than deferring until you finish setting up and tuning.

 Welcome your listeners, give an overview of your program, and then intersperse spoken tidbits throughout your show.
-Connect to people’s emotions by sharing evocative stories; avoid dry data along the lines of composer birth dates.
+Connect to people’s emotions by sharing evocative stories.

 3. Manage your Delivery